codee-com/open-catalog/Checks/PWR018/README.md

 }
 ```

-Fibonacci's sequence can be calculated non-recursively:
+As an alternative, Fibonacci's sequence can be calculated non-recursively:

 ```c
 double example(unsigned times) {